Stefander/JPMeshConverter/README.md

 JPMeshConverter
 ===============

-Jurassic Park: The Game Mesh Converter
+This WPF application loads *.d3dmesh files from Telltale Games' Jurassic Park: The Game from 2011.
+Currently, only vertex and face data is supported.